private09773/KuwaitAirwaysBot/README.md

 -# An interactable economy system to book flights.`

 ---
-### How to Run The Bot
+### How to Copy The Repository

-To run the bot locally or on a hosting platform follow these steps to get the bot live.
+To copy the bot repository locally or on a hosting platform follow these steps to get the bot live.

 ## Local Hosting
 **Windows**